pywr/pywr/docs/install/from_source.md

 # Installing from source
-This section describes how to build and install Pywr from source.
-You can read the sections below that explain how to do so depending on the Operating System you are using.
+This section describes how to build and install Pywr from source depending on the Operating System you are using.

-!!!note
+## Choose the solver
-    Building Pywr from source requires a working C compiler.
-It has been built successfully with MSVC on Windows, GCC on Linux and clang/LLVM on MacOS.
+When installing Pywr you must specify which solvers to build.
+This is done by setting the `PYWR_BUILD_GLPK` and `PYWR_BUILD_LPSOLVE` environment variables to either true or false before calling the `setup.py` script.

-## Dependencies
+## Install the pywr dependencies
 Pywr has several external dependencies which are:

 - Core dependencies (required)